-If you just compare the cost of mineral oil to FR3 fluid, it will most likely be higher.
+If you just compare the cost of mineral oil to natural ester oil, it will most likely be higher.
 There are many customers who find the additional cost well worth the enhanced fire safety (2x flash and fire point as mineral oil, highest fire point of any dielectric fluid) and environmental benefits (biodegradable, non-toxic and non-hazardous in water and soil, carbon neutral* and simpler spill remediation).
 We find organisations in environmentally-sensitive areas such as parks and waterways deem these features essential.
 These increased fire safety and environmental benefits far outweigh the increased fluid cost.

 *According to BEES 4.0 Lifecycle Analysis

 Taking advantage of natural ester fluid’s interaction with cellulose insulation enables transformers filled with natural ester to be designed to operate up to 20°C warmer than the mineral oil-filled alternative.
 The value to utilities includes increased load capability (up to 20% more), extended insulation system and asset life (5-8x more than mineral oil), and lower maintenance costs.

 By optimising transformer designs with natural ester oil to either 75AWR or 85AWR, organizations have the flexibility to:

 - Buy smaller transformers yet maintain the same load capacity, which helps reduce initial costs

 - Redesign transformers for a smaller footprint to not only save on initial cost but help address space constraints (e.g. densely populated urban areas, amusement parks, malls)

 - Extend the asset life of the transformer which can significantly reduce the total life cycle cost of the asset